Lesson Three

 your Apple ID password, User ID password for each account on the computer, and passwords that browsers remember for individual web pages.

 You have to figure out by context which one is meant.)
+(Also, Apple ID is renamed Apple Account starting with Sequoia.)

 -